 Take a critical look at your diet to identify nutritional deficiencies.
 Make sure you are eating real, whole foods throughout the day.
 Eating food high in sugar and processed foods are unhealthy choices as they contain empty calories and contribute to weight gain, stomach upset, and can worsen irritability.
 Incorporate whole foods such as vegetables, nuts, seeds, lean protein, fish, fruits, and leafy greens.
 Try to make space in your day to plan and prepare your meals to know what is in your food.

 Certain health conditions are known to cause mood swings, including:

 - Thyroid conditions

 Any physical disruption to our system can affect our mood, but it is even more prevalent in untreated chronic illnesses.

 Managing a chronic health condition is the best thing you can do to prevent moodiness.
 For example, if you have a thyroid condition such as hypothyroidism, make sure that you are getting the right dose of your thyroid medication.
-Uncontrolled hypothyroidism can cause brain fog, depression, fatigue, moodiness, and several other unpleasant symptoms that can impact your quality of life.
+Common symptoms of hypothyroidism, when uncontrolled, can include brain fog, depression, fatigue, moodiness, and several other unpleasant symptoms that can impact your quality of life.
 Make sure to see a medical provider specializing in comprehensive, holistic care to treat your specific health conditions.

 While sex hormones play a critical role in both males and females, cyclical fluctuations in estrogen and progesterone regulate the female body.
 Women undergo several natural hormonal changes throughout their reproductive years, including puberty, pregnancy, postpartum, perimenopause and menopause.
 And let's not forget the monthly hormone fluctuations that regulate the menstrual period.